-A slice of warm Skillet Cornbread is the perfect addition to any meal.
-Using a cast iron skillet gives this tender and light cornbread a crunchy, buttery crust.
+A slice of warm cast iron skillet cornbread is the perfect addition to any meal.
+Using a cast iron skillet gives this tender cornbread a perfectly crunchy and buttery crust.

-Skillet cornbread is a fantastic side dish to pair with your next heart dinner.
-Plus, it's easy to whip up in less than 30 minutes with simple ingredients.
+Skillet cornbread is a fantastic side dish to add to your next meal.
+I love pairing it with slow cooker chili!
+It's easy to whip up with a few simple pantry ingredients and ready in less than 30 minutes.

-The best part?
-When made in a cast iron skillet, this cornbread develops a golden, crunchy crust on the bottom.
-This cornbread turns out tender, buttery, and light on the inside, not dense or dry.
+When made in a cast iron skillet, cornbread develops a golden, crunchy crust on the bottom.
+It's tender, buttery, and light on the inside - not dense or dry.

-Serve this cornbread with your next hearty meal, like slow cooker chili, pulled pork, ribs, or baked chicken.
+Serve this cornbread with your next hearty meal, like taco chili, pulled pork, ribs, or baked chicken.
+Leftovers freeze beautifully, too, saving you time on a future meal!

 Ingredients and substitutions